 • Fully participate in the study

-All payments from PRA Health Sciences must be approved by an IRB before any payment may be made to you.
+All payments from ICON must be approved by an IRB before any payment may be made to you.
 Please contact us for more information.

 Whether you want to scope out the nightlife at the Power & Light District or in Westport, do some shopping at the famed Country Club Plaza, or scarf down some world-famous barbecue at Joe’s Kansas City, we’ve got plenty of options.
 Don’t forget that Kansas City is also home to the Royals, Chiefs, Sporting Kansas City, the Kansas Speedway and so much more.
 Find out more at VisitKC.com.